-The Filter node selectively retains a subset of AWS resources from a large set of particular AWS service as per the conditions and nested conditions defined in this node’s parameter window or according to the parameters derived from the previous Resource node.
+The Filter Node is an extension of the Resource node (so it always comes after the resource node), which enables you to filter out the specific resource that you have selected.
+The Filter node selectively retains a subset of AWS resources from a large set of a particular AWS service as per the conditions and nested conditions defined in this node’s parameter window or according to the parameters derived from the previous Resource node.

 Param: Helps filter resources by their attributes or their Add-ons attributes.